 By the time of Emily’s early childhood, there were three children in the household.
 Her brother, William Austin Dickinson, had preceded her by a year and a half.
 Her sister, Lavinia Norcross Dickinson, was born in 1833.
 All three children attended the one-room primary school in Amherst and then moved on to Amherst Academy, the school out of which Amherst College had grown.
 The brother and sisters’ education was soon divided.
 Austin was sent to Williston Seminary in 1842; Emily and Vinnie continued at Amherst Academy.
 By Emily Dickinson’s account, she delighted in all aspects of the school—the curriculum, the teachers, the students.
 The school prided itself on its connection with Amherst College, offering students regular attendance at college lectures in all the principal subjects— astronomy, botany, chemistry, geology, mathematics, natural history, natural philosophy, and zoology.
-As this list suggests, the curriculum reflected the nineteenth-century emphasis on science.
+As this list suggests, the curriculum reflected the 19th-century emphasis on science.
 That emphasis reappeared in Dickinson’s poems and letters through her fascination with naming, her skilled observation and cultivation of flowers, her carefully wrought descriptions of plants, and her interest in “chemic force.”
 Those interests, however, rarely celebrated science in the same spirit as the teachers advocated.
 In an early poem, she chastised science for its prying interests.
 Its system interfered with the observer’s preferences; its study took the life out of living things.
 In “‘Arcturus’ is his other name” she writes, “I pull a flower from the woods - / A monster with a glass / Computes the stamens in a breath - / And has her in a ‘class!’“ At the same time, Dickinson’s study of botany was clearly a source of delight.
 She encouraged her friend Abiah Root to join her in a school assignment: “Have you made an herbarium yet?
 I hope you will, if you have not, it would be such a treasure to you.”
 She herself took that assignment seriously, keeping the herbarium generated by her botany textbook for the rest of her life.
 Behind her school botanical studies lay a popular text in common use at female seminaries.
 Written by Almira H. Lincoln, Familiar Lectures on Botany (1829) featured a particular kind of natural history, emphasizing the religious nature of scientific study.
-Lincoln was one of many early-nineteenth-century writers who forwarded the “argument from design.”
+Lincoln was one of many early 19th-century writers who forwarded the “argument from design.”
 She assured her students that study of the natural world invariably revealed God.
 Its impeccably ordered systems showed the Creator’s hand at work.

 Lincoln’s assessment accorded well with the local Amherst authority in natural philosophy.
 Edward Hitchcock, president of Amherst College, devoted his life to maintaining the unbroken connection between the natural world and its divine Creator.
 He was a frequent lecturer at the college, and Emily had many opportunities to hear him speak.
 His emphasis was clear from the titles of his books—Religious Lectures on Peculiar Phenomena in the Four Seasons (1861), The Religion of Geology and Its Connected Sciences (1851), and Religious Truth Illustrated from Science (1857).
 Like Louis Agassiz at Harvard, Hitchcock argued firmly that Sir Charles Lyell’s belief-shaking claims in the Principles of Geology (1830-1833) were still explicable through the careful intervention of a divine hand.